percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/restoring_individual_tables.rst

 .. note::

-   If you're trying to restore :ref:`encrypted InnoDB tablespace
+   If you restore an :ref:`encrypted InnoDB tablespace
-   <encrypted_innodb_tablespace_backups>` table you'll need to specify the
+   <encrypted_innodb_tablespace_backups>` table, add the
-   keyring file as well:
+   keyring file:

    .. code-block:: bash

       $ xtrabackup --prepare --export --target-dir=/tmp/table \
       --keyring-file-data=/var/lib/mysql-keyring/keyring

-Now you should see a :term:`.exp` file in the target directory:
+Now you should see an `.exp` file in the target directory:

 .. code-block:: bash